shilad/wikibrain/tutorial/web-api.md

 * http://wikibrain0.eqiad.wmflabs for languages: en, de, pt, es, fr, it, ja, no
 * Email shilad for other languages: ssen@macalester.edu

-# Common elements of API requests:
+# Structure of API requests:

 All *requests* use simple URLs with query parameters:
     `http://endpoint/method?param1=val1&param2=val2...`.